How do I become a member?

 What is the time commitment?

-To begin the 2021-22 season, practices will be held in the pavilion at Gull Lake Park on Tuesdays from 3:30 to 4:30.
-See further details under the COVID Measures tab.
+To begin the 2021-22 season, practices were held in the pavilion at Gull Lake Park on Tuesdays from 3:30 to 4:30.
+As of February 19, 2022, see further details under the COVID Measures tab.

 Covid-19 has made a lot of changes.
 We used to practice for two hours every Tuesday from September to June.
 We would offer concerts in the weeks before Christmas, and near the beginning of June, as well as taking part occasionally in special events (Remembrance Day, retirement home visits).